PRP Hair Restoration

 Platelet-Rich Plasma (PRP)is a hair restoration process that uses the patient’s blood to stimulate hair growth.
 Thanks to medical advances, this treatment is now beneficial for other purposes, including skin rejuvenation and hair restoration.

 Patients receive the utmost care throughout the procedure to make it as painless as possible.
 A nerve block can be used along with a local numbing cream.
-We also use a mixture of nitrous oxide and oxygen to significantly reduce any anxiety related to the procedure.
+Post treatment there is some redness and soreness which may last for a day.